Diabetes symptoms: When diabetes symptoms are a concern

 Understanding possible diabetes symptoms can lead to early diagnosis and treatment, which can help you prevent the complications of diabetes and lead to a lifetime of better health.

 Here are more details about the signs and symptoms of diabetes:

 Excessive thirst and increased urination

 Diabetes symptoms sometimes involve your vision.
-High levels of blood sugar pull fluid from your tissues, including the lenses of your eyes.
+High levels of blood glucose pull fluid from your tissues, including the lenses of your eyes.
 This affects your ability to focus.

 Left untreated, diabetes can cause new blood vessels to form in your retina — the back part of your eye — and damage established vessels.
-For most people, these early changes do not cause vision problems.
+For most people, these early changes don't cause vision problems.
 However, if these changes progress undetected, they can lead to vision loss and blindness.

 Slow-healing sores or frequent infections